Indemnification of damages

-The loss, incurred due to loss of or damage to postal items (made during the time period from their acceptance till delivery to the receiver) is indemnified according to the Postal Law of the Republic of Lithuania.
-The loss, incurred due to loss of or damage to international postal items is indemnified according to the provisions of the Universal Postal Comvention, as well as Letter post and Parcel post Regulations of the Universal Post Union.
+The loss, incurred due to loss of or damage to postal items (made during the time period from their acceptance till delivery to the receiver) is indemnified according to the Postal Law.
+The loss, incurred due to loss of or damage to international postal items is indemnified according to the provisions of the Universal Postal Convention, as well as Letter post and Parcel post Regulations of the Universal Post Union.
 The incurred indirect loss and non-received revenues are not included into the loss indemnification amounts.

-In case due a default on the part of the provider of postal services postal items are lost or damaged, lack articles/goods or the articles/goods are damaged, the provider of postal services must indemnify for the following:
+In case due a default on the part of the provider of postal service postal items are lost or damaged, lack articles/goods or the articles/goods are damaged, the provider of postal service must indemnify for losses in the following cases:

-The provider of postal services does not indemnify for losses in the following cases:
+The provider of postal service does not indemnify for losses in the following cases:

-- the damage was done due to the default on behalf of the sender, since the sender has violated the requirements, applicable by the provider of postal services with regard to the package, packing of articles or the peculiar features of the sent articles/goods;
+- the damage was done due to the default on behalf of the sender, since the sender has violated the requirements, applicable by the provider of postal service with regard to the package, packing of articles or the peculiar features of the sent articles/goods;

-· the receiver accepted the postal item or parcel and undersigned to evidence the receipt;
+- the receiver accepted the postal item and undersigned to evidence the receipt;

-· the postal item or parcel has not been received through the fault of the person authorised by the receiver to collect it;
+- the postal item has not been received through the fault of the person authorised by the receiver to collect it;

-· the postal item or parcel has been lost or damaged in the country providing no compensation for that kind of damage made;
+- the postal item has been lost or damaged in the country providing no compensation for that kind of damage made;

-· postal items and parcels of the prisoners of war and the internees are sent.
+- items of correspondence of the blinds, prisoners of war and the internees are sent.

-The said provisions are applicable with regard to the providers of courier services in case no other provisions are foreseen in agreement with the consumer in this regard.
-In case an agreement mitigates the position of the consumer, the provisions above are applicable.
+The said provisions are applicable with regard to the providers of postal service in case no other provisions are foreseen in agreement with the sender in this regard.
+In case an agreement mitigates the position of the sender, the provisions above are applicable.